reserve-protocol/protocol/docs/system-design.md

 Set to 0 to disable redemption throttling altogether.

 Anticipated value: `5e16` = 5% per hour
-Reasonable range: 1e15 to 1e18 (0.1% per hour to 100% per hour; or disable and set to 0)
+Mainnet reasonable range: 1e15 to 1e18 (0.1% per hour to 100% per hour; or disable and set to 0)

 ### `redemptionVirtualSupply`